Lachtan9K/spselit-javascript/01-CodeExecution.md

 This document is introduction to how we can write and execute code.

 In the end we want to have script files as part of website.
-But for learning reasons we can try other options how to execute code we will write later.
+But for learning purposes we can try other options how to execute code.
+Properly including it in website will be topic for later.

 ## Contents